Pavel-Kliukin/Speed-Game-on-React/README.md

 # Speed Game on React

-This is my modification of a popular offline game in Finland named Speed Game.
+This is my modification of a popular offline game in Finland called Speed Game.

 I made it with the James Bond theme.